port-labs/port-docs/docs/tutorials/relation-basics.md

 3. Add the new Relation object to the `relations` key of the existing Blueprint
 4. Send a PUT request with the complete Blueprint schema

-Here are some request examples that will create our `microservice` relation:
+Here are some request examples that will create the Relation between your `microservice` and `package` Blueprints:

 <Tabs groupId="code-examples" defaultValue="python" values={[
 {label: "Python", value: "python"},